Nat1405/newer-nifty/README.rst

 Nifty will let you select parameters for the data reduction.
 Press enter to accept the default options.

-To do a full reduction accepting all the defaults, you can either type:
+To do a full data reduction from the defaults listed in default_input.json:

 .. code-block:: text